Sometimes Whipping Dead Horses Works …

 - Navigable Streams Buffalo creek (which runs through Mannington) isn’t navigable.
 If you choose to make it navigable with dams and locks and such, be aware that the city water mains and the city sewer lines run in a zigzag across the BOTTOM of Buffalo creek and will have to be protected.

 - The Map Problem Yes, we know that the geography of the real town can not be reconciled with the descriptions in the book.
-An RPG is under development which modifies the real map to "fix" most of that.
-The nice folks at Battlefield Press released the RPG in late 2004.
-Please contact them, or order the RPG for yourself at Battlefield Press's home page.
-Extensions of the RPG with more detailed city maps are planned.
-Check with Battlefield press.
+An authoritative map is under development which modifies the real map to “fix” most of that.
+When it’s available it will announced on the bar and linked to on this web site.

 - Oil Wells in Mannington (More on the Map problem) The oil wells that are in Mannington WV are not in Grantville, if you travel to Mannington, you will see these oil wells.
 They’re not there.
 There are some Natural Gas wells.
 The drilling rigs are long gone.
 The oil wells offset a few other things Eric imported.
 Editorial fiat.
 Not there.